-This project is part of the ABC-EU-XVA project and has received funding from the European Unions Horizon 2020 research and innovation programme under the Marie Skłdowska-Curie grant agreement No 813261.
-Furthermore, we are greatful for discussions with Adam Andersson, Andrea Fontanari, Lech A. Grzelak, and Shashi Jain regarding the content of this paper.
+This project is part of the ABC-EU-XVA project and has received funding from the European Unions Horizon 2020 research and innovation programme under the Marie Skłdowska-Curie grant agreement No. 813261.
+Furthermore, we are grateful for valuable comments of two anonymous referees and discussions with Adam Andersson, Andrea Fontanari, Lech A. Grzelak, and Shashi Jain regarding the content of this paper.